Negotiating a Lease for Commercial Real Estate

 Length of Lease

-Negotiating the length, or "term," of a lease is important.
+Negotiating the length, or "term," of a lease -- and the lease provisions in general -- is important.
 A landlord will typically make more concessions for a tenant that agrees to a long-term lease.
 This is because it eliminates the need and expense of re-leasing the property and it ensures the receipt of steady income from the rental.

 A long-term lease may not work for every tenant.
 The desired term will usually depend on how the tenant will use the space.
 When location is an important factor, a business may want to negotiate a longer term if the property is in a great location.
 Although a long-term lease will ensure that the business can remain in the space for a certain amount of time, it will also make the business responsible for paying the rent regardless of whether it succeeds or fails or whether the business must relocate to accommodate new needs.
 For a business that just needs office space, the length of the lease will be of less importance since location is inconsequential.